ypzpy/Geoengineering-News/README.md

 **Reference:** [*Deciphering public attention to geoengineering and climate issues using machine learning and dynamic analysis*](https://arxiv.org/pdf/2405.07010)

-Use google drive to assure all codes are running in the right environment.

-Put code file in the original folder and all data in /PPT/ directory, which leads to /PPT/data.csv

 Geoengineering-Explore.ipynb:  Explorative analysis

 Geoengineering-Sentiment.ipynb: Sentiment analysis